Dear visitors and exhibitors of the World Model Expo 2021 (!)

 AWARDS AND CEREMONY

-The awards ceremony is held on Sunday 5th July and starts at 15:00 hrs, in the Brabant hall a.k.a. the WME restaurant.
+The awards ceremony is held on Sunday 4th July and starts at 15:00 hrs, in the Dieze hall that also serves as the main catering area.
 You can find the location on the floor plan on this website.

 On Sunday morning you can already see if you have won a medal.
 We will mark all medal winning models with a generic card.
 These cards only indicate that you won a medal, but do not reveal which one.
 We wish to keep that surprise until the awards ceremony.